Gail Halvorsen: Legacy

 Halvorsen's work with Operation "Little Vittles" had a profound impact on lives both in the United States and throughout the world.
 After his official retirement in 1974, Halvorsen continued to serve the local, national, and international community in a variety of ways.

+Many children who received sweets during Operation Little Vittles later came to view the participating American pilots as father figures, despite the fact that many of those same pilots had previously taken part in World War II operations against German cities.
+Mercedes Wild, who wrote to pilot Gail Halvorsen in 1948 requesting chocolate, reflected 75 years later that he “became a father to me at that young age.”
+She noted that “the children of the post-war period grew up mostly without a father; the pilots and their companions were, especially among the children, role models.”

 After Halvorsen's death in 2022, Berlin mayor Franziska Giffey stated, "Halvorsen's deeply human act has never been forgotten."

 In 2016, Gail Halvorsen, alongside his daughter Denise Halvorsen Williams and friend James Stewart, established the Gail S. Halvorsen Aviation Education Foundation, later renamed The Candy Bomber Foundation.
 Registered as a 501(c)(3) nonprofit in Utah, the foundation aims to promote aviation and STEM education among young people.

 In June 2022, Senator Mike Lee proposed legislation to rename the Provo Vet Center in Halvorsen's honor.
 The facility was rededicated in his honor on November 21, 2022.

 Awards

 Halvorsen had the following awards and badges: